waieez/NodeVsHumanity/README.md

 	- perhaps check ready status based on number of responses czar has, or use $inc to increment numReady

 5. NiceToHaves
-	- Notification for new players to understand game flow.
 	- Private Tables ('socketio room password authentication/validation')
 	- Custom settings
 	- Welcome page